cilium/cilium/Documentation/bpf.rst

     $ sudo make run_tests

-If you see any failures, please contact us on Slack with the full test output.
+If you see any failures, please contact us on `Cilium Slack`_ with the full test output.

 Compiling iproute2
 ``````````````````